Discovery of the game and its system. The basics of how to play it.

-Each player starts the game with two decks: his Army deck and his Strategic deck, as well as a play board representing his side of the battlefield.
+Each player starts the game with two decks: his Army deck and his Strategic deck, as well as a game board representing his side of the battlefield.

-The Units cards: They constitute the Army deck and from which they are drawn and placed on the battlefield.
-They are three types of unit cards (Infantry, Cavalry and Artillery) and their characteristics are represented by four icons corresponding to their capacity for shooting, for mêlée, their Cohesion and their Morale strength.
+The Units cards: They constitute the Army deck from which they are drawn and placed on the battlefield.
+There are three types of unit cards (Infantry, Cavalry and Artillery) and their characteristics are represented by four icons corresponding to their capacity for shooting, mêlée, Cohesion and Morale strength.
 In addition to these, some of the Units have special skills and keywords.

-The Action cards : They are constitute the Strategic deck and help you influence the course of the battle through Events and Combat formations, granting various bonuses to your troops and ensnaring adversary in deadly situations.
+The Action cards : They constitute the Strategic deck and help you influence the course of the battle through Events and Combat formations, granting various bonuses to your troops and ensnaring oppenent in deadly situations.